Extensions (single storey)

 An extension or addition to your house is considered to be permitted development, not requiring an application for planning permission, provided certain limits and conditions are met.

 This guide offers a visual walk-through of those limits and conditions.

 Important note: The permitted development allowances described here apply to houses, not flats, maisonettes or other buildings.
 You should check with your Local Planning Authority whether permitted development rights apply – they may have been removed by what are known as Article 4 directions.
-Other consents may be required if your house is listed or in a designated area.
+Other consents may be required if your house is listed or on Designated land (Article 2(3) refers).

 When planning work you should read all the advice on the Planning Portal under ‘Your responsibilities – Other considerations before you start work’.